eswan18/gradual-typing-prez/premark_slides/gradual-typing.md

 - There are some languages with dynamic typing built-in, but (to me) it seems like these are pretty uncommon

 - A more common case is "precompilers" that convert and typecheck code before transpiling it down to a common dynamic language
-    - TypeScript compiles to JavaScript
+    - TypeScript -> JavaScript
-        - with certain compiler options, unannotated JS is valid TypeScript
+        - depending on compiler options, unannotated JS is valid TypeScript
-    - Hack compiles to PHP
+    - Hack -> PHP

 ???